emerald-dao/emerald-academy-v2/src/lib/content/cadence-by-example/en/15-interfaces.md

       }
    }

-   // notice how we interface types are written
+   // notice how the interface types are written
    // (we add @ in front only because it's a resource) access(all) fun logAndDestroyWeapon(weapon: @{IWeapon}) {
       log(weapon.getStats())